 Research on a little worm leads Nobel Prize

 In the late 1980s and early 1990s, Ambros and Ruvkun conducted research on the roundworm Caenorhabditis elegans, a relatively simple organism.
-By studying mutant strains of this worm, they made a surprising finding: the lin-4 gene produced not a protein but a tiny RNA molecule that could inhibit the activity of the lin-14 gene.
+By studying mutant strains of this worm, they made a surprising finding: the lin-4 gene produced not a protein, but a tiny RNA molecule that could inhibit the activity of the lin-14 gene.

 New principle of gene regulation

 Further experiments by the two researchers revealed a remarkable mechanism.
 It was found that the short lin-4 RNA sequence matched complementary sequences in the lin-14 messenger RNA (mRNA).
 This meant that the lin-4 microRNA could bind to the lin-14 mRNA and stop it from being translated into protein.
-A previously unknown type of RNA molecule mediated this completely new principle of gene regulation.
+A previously unknown type of RNA molecule mediated this entirely new principle of gene regulation.

 Initially, people viewed the discovery of microRNA as a peculiarity of the C. elegans system, leading to skepticism.
 However, Ruvkun’s team’s 2000 discovery of let-7, a highly conserved microRNA across the animal kingdom, changed this view.
 This sparked a wave of research, and today we know that the human genome codes for over 1,000 different microRNAs.